 Our ITMI partners couldn't be more grateful.

-Your sacrificial giving accomplished many exciting things last year.
+Your sacrificial giving accomplished has accomplished many exciting things.
 It is really a demonstration of God's beauty to see His people coming together to be alongside Him in His mission to restore creation with their hearts and resources.

 It's an exciting mission that we are thankful to be a part of.
 And we're glad you're in it with us.